The Grapes of Roth

 Well, of course I wasn't going to let US Independence Day pass without a blog post.

-Our ability to attribute fixed meanings to events, or even to non-events, is probably connected to our seemingly primal need to tell stories.
+Our ability to attribute fixed meanings to events, or even to non-events, is probably connected to our innate need to tell stories.
 As Mark Twain may have said: "Never let the truth stand in the way of a good story, unless you can't think of anything better."

 Recently, Thorn Sully and I were chewing the fat over skype about A Word with You Press's inaugural anthology - Coffee Shop Chronicles, Vol 1, Oh the Places I Have Bean.
 It's a conversation we've had a few times since the book was released into the wild.
 Should we create a second book?
 Ought we to focus on an ebook rather than a more expensive paperback, and could we maybe reduce the size of it to slim down the unit price.
 We chat about the weather too, sometimes.